KusStar/tangerine-android/README.md

 ## Intro

-- Just a simple todo list.
+- It is very simple.
 - Similar to Google Tasks.
-- Inspired by gitmoji, like the commits with emojis, every task you add will be with a emoji.
+- Inspired by gitmoji, like the commits with emojis, every task you add will be with an emoji.

 ## Open Source

 - Android
 - Kotlin
 - Google Material
-- Room, Dao in android
+- Room, Dao as local database

 ## LICENSE